SungJin-Jin/Algorithm/README.md

 ## Getting Started

-_Follow these instructions to build and run the project without data; note that the app will be blank._

 1. Clone this repository.
 2. Download the appropriate [JDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)
 for your system.
 We are currently on JDK 8.